Blood clotting tests are used to diagnose and assess bleeding problems and to monitor people who take warfarin or other anticoagulant medicines.

 There are a number of different tests.
 The ones chosen depend on the circumstances and the suspected problem.
 They include the following:

-A full blood count is a routine blood test that can count the number of red cells, white cells and platelets per ml of blood.
+A full blood count is a routine blood test that can count the number of red cells, white cells and platelets per millilitre of blood.
 It will detect a low level of platelets.

 In this test, a tiny cut is made in your earlobe or forearm and the time taken for the bleeding to stop is measured.
 It is normally 3-8 minutes.